The-Coding-Capybara/CapyVerse/README.md

   <img src="assets/CapyPic.jpeg" alt="Capybara Mascot" width="300"/>
 </p>

+## General Functions

+Functions that are used across multilple projects are stored in the CaPy (python functions) and CapybaRa (R functions) projects.

 ## Disclaimer

 This is a personal project.
 It is **not affiliated with, endorsed by,